Windoooors/NethardCloudMusic/README.en.md

 - Setchin ([@Windoooors](https://github.com/Windoooors))
 - Ricky8955555 ([@ricky8955555](https://github.com/ricky8955555))

-## Coding
-1. If your computer is equipped with *Visual Studio 2019*, you can open the solution file "**Nethard Music.sln**" directly.
-2. If your computer is equipped with *Visual Studio 2008*, you can open the solution file "**Nethard Music-vs2008.sln**" directly.
-3. If your computer is equipped with *Visual Studio 2008 ~ Visual Studio 2019*, you can open the solution file "**Nethard Music-vs2008.sln**", and update the solution file and project file through *Visual Studio* builtin tool. **(Not Recommanded)**

 ## Contributing
 Everyone is welcomed to contribute to this project.
 You can tell us some suggestions by **Issue**.
 Moreover, we will appreciate if you could contribute codes by **Pull Request**.